rpmuller/ePubs/WP1.md

 > Night-walkers, magicians, priests of Bacchus, and priestesses of the
 > wine-vat, mystery-mongers.

-> The mysteries practised among men are unholy mysteries.
+> The mysteries practiced among men are unholy mysteries.

 > And they pray to these images, as if one were to talk with a
 > man's house, knowing not what gods or heroes are.

 > For if it were not to Dionysus that they made a procession and
 > sang the shameful phallic hymn, they would be acting most
 > shamelessly.
-But Hades is the same as Dionysus in whose honour
+But Hades is the same as Dionysus in whose honor
 > they go mad and keep the feast of the wine-vat.

 > They vainly purify themselves by defiling themselves with